 Gates to the paddock will be open for competitors to arrive on the evening of Friday 23rd March, if they wish to.
 Camping in the paddock is permitted on the Friday night.

 The principal trophies presented for the Great Western Sprint are The Hastings Trophy for Fastest Time of the Day, and The Castle Combe Plate for the Best Performance by a Bristol MC member.
-For detailed information about the background and history of the Great Western Sprint, please click here.
+For a profile of the Great Western Sprint, information on its background and history, please click here.

 Contact: Event Secretary Ady Taylor 07957 545432.